meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium's submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault's disciplinary institutions are the societies of control.

-In his seminal 1990 essay, *"Postscript on the Societies of Control,"* Deleuze names the new political architecture.

-> *"Foucault located the disciplinary societies as the second era, following the sovereign societies.
-We should say that we are entering a third era, the control societies..."*

-Foucault's disciplinary societies operated through enclosed physical spaces that mold the individual (the school, the factory, the prison).
-Control societies move beyond containment, and operate through modulation and data streams that track the subject continuously across open systems.
+In his seminal 1990 essay, *"Postscript on the Societies of Control,"* Deleuze identifies a shift in the texture of power.
+Foucault's disciplinary societies operated through enclosed physical spaces that mold the individual - the school, the factory, the prison.
+Control societies by contrast, move beyond containment and walls, and operate through modulation, a continuous and fluid adjustment of data streams that track the subject continuously across open systems.

-The core distinction lies in the mechanism of governance: the shift from mold to modulation.
-Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
-They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
-Control, by contrast, is continuous and everywhere.
-It does not reside in the visible, spatial constraints of walls, it exists within the very infrastructure we use — the networks, the code, and the algorithmic scoring systems.
+The core distinction lies in the mechanism of governance.
+Disciplinary societies functioned like molds, stamping out fixed individuals within bounded spaces.
+They were discontinuous, marked by the start and stop of the factory whistle or school bell.
+Control is continuous and everywhere.
+It does not reside in the visible walls but in the infrastructure of the loop: the networks, the code, and the algorithmic scoring systems that manage our access to reality.

-Where discipline isolates, control circulates.
-Where institutions impose norms, networks adapt, creating a system of perpetual variation.
-Power no longer operates by confining bodies, but by modulating access based on instantaneous performance metrics and credentials.
 A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a fluid digital stream, constantly tracked by passwords, access cards, and transaction records.

-Deleuze's most critical insight for the politics of the cybernetic age is the transformation of the subject from the *Individual* to the "*Dividual*."
+Deleuze's most critical insight is the transformation of the subject from the Individual to the Dividual.

 > *"The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or 'banks.'
 It is no longer a question of disciplining people, but of controlling access."*

-The Individual is the form of the disciplinary society: a unique, bounded body tracked by a rigid signature (name, employee number) and confined to specific physical spaces.
-The Individual is an interruption to the system (they must be moved from school to factory to office).
-The dividual, however, is the data-form of the control society: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
-The dividual is a continuous variation within the system, perfectly mirroring the cybernetic loop.
-The subject's fixed identity is smeared, across a set of fluid, constantly adjusting samples, data, markets, or "banks."
+The Individual was the form of the disciplinary era: a unique, bounded body tracked by a rigid signature (name, employee number).
+The Dividual, however, is the data-form of the cybernetic age: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
+The subject's fixed identity is smeared across a set of fluid, constantly adjusting samples - a credit score here, an ad profile there, a risk assessment elsewhere.
+No longer a person, the dividual is a collection of metrics.

+This is the "political dismemberment" required by the machine.
+To be "fecundated" by the system, as McLuhan suggested, the subject must be made legible.
+The individual — singular and unpredictable — is an obstruction to the smooth, variational control sought by the system.
+The control society denies a role for traditional individuation; instead, it leverages predictive models to ensure that the "nail that sticks out" is hammered down by the algorithm before it can even vibrate.

+The Dividual is the ultimate fulfillment of the hierarchy once promised by the Great Chain.
+Where the ancient system assigned every soul a fixed, metaphysical address based on divine proximity, the control society assigns every subject a fluid, digital address based on algorithmic proximity.

-Wiener's fear that "behavior becomes signal" is actualized when the subject becomes a dividual stream of signals.
-The *dividual* is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells — the credit score, the ad profile, the risk assessment score, the behavioral outcome.
-McLuhan's "massage" (continuous conditioning) is the primary technique for producing the dividual through modulation.
+Wiener's fear that "behavior becomes signal" is finally actualized.
+The Dividual is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells.
+We have returned to the logic of the Great Chain; the Great Chain organized reality from God down to the mineral.
+The modern sociopticon is a great chain made of bits, where the individual's rank is determined by continuous compliance with the feedback loop.

-Deleuze thus sensed a new form of power emerging: continuous, distributed, and algorithmic.
-His diagnosis of the dividual sets up a profound ontological crisis for Mind.
-The very concept of the individual—as a bounded, singular source of unpredictable intent—becomes an obstruction to the smooth, variational control sought by the system.
-The control society, operating on continuous data streams and leveraging predictive AI models, fundamentally denies a role for traditional individuation.
-The subject exists only as a field effect—a collection of metrics.
-There is no reconciliation for Mind here, only the constant pressure of modulation: the nail that sticks out must be hammered down.

 Deleuze highlights the system's own inherent limit in its constant state of flux:

 > *"There is no need to ask what is the toughest or most tolerable regime, for it is within the system itself that the forces struggling against the organization of power are elaborated."*

-This points to the system's own internal limits: within the relentless drive for perpetual homeostasis, the only guaranteed outcome is continuous instability and eventual decay.
-For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion, requiring ever more complex and unstable forms of modulation to keep itself functional.
+This points to the system's own internal limits: within the relentless drive for perpetual homeostasis, the only guaranteed outcome is eventual decay.
+For if the system succeeds in eliminating all meaningful perturbation and conflict, it merely accelerates its own entropic exhaustion, requiring ever more complex and unstable forms of modulation to keep itself functional, a house of cards built on slop and hallucinations.

+This "Dividual" is not just a political subject; it is the fundamental unit of a new kind of capitalism.
+To understand how this dismemberment became the engine of the global economy, we must look at how cybernetics hijacked the field of economics itself.

 ## Interlude: The Probabilistic Roots of Control